Funding for secondary schools & sixth form colleges

 We run a two stage application process.

-If your organisation is a Sixth Form College, audited accounts for the past two years should also be submitted with the online application.
+If your organisation is a sixth form college, audited accounts for the past two years should also be submitted with the online application.
 The accounts provided should relate to the ongoing underlying operating activities of the organisation itself and not a related fundraising arm or charity.
 We undertake a financial appraisal of all applications, and you may be asked by our Head of Finance to respond to specific queries.

 If you've applied before

 If we have previously awarded your school or college a grant, we are unable to accept another application until five years have elapsed since the date your last award was offered.
-This is because our programmes are over-subscribed and we want to support as many schools and colleges as possible.
+This is because our programme is over-subscribed and we want to support as many schools and colleges as possible.
 You should therefore ensure that the project that you apply for is your priority capital project over the next five years.

-Schools that are a member of a Multi-Academy Trust (MAT) should apply through their MAT.
+Schools that are a member of a multi-academy trust (MAT) should apply through their MAT.
 MATs are allowed to submit up to one application each funding round and the five year reapplication waiting period applies to the school within the MAT, not the MAT itself.
 If a MAT has multiple schools they are considering for an application, they are welcome to phone the grants team for advice.

 If you have been turned down at Stage 1, you are allowed to submit a new application for the next funding round.
 If your application was turned down because our programme was over-subscribed and not because your project was ineligible, we are willing to accept an application for the same project again but would encourage you to check that the application still meets our eligibility criteria before submitting.
 Otherwise, please ensure that your new application meets our eligibility criteria and if you are unsure, you are welcome to phone the grants team for advice.